For your convenience, our most common asked questions are answered right here.

 Q: What are the requirements for renewal?

-A: Renewal candidates must either accrue and show proof of 16 hours of continuing education hours (CE’s) or two continuing education units (CEUs) during the two-year period to qualify for renewal or retake and pass the current Certified Wildlife Rehabilitator™ examination to retain certification.
-Renewal fees are must be paid in full at the time of each renewal.
+A: Renewal candidates for CWR and AWR must accrue and show proof of 16 hours of continuing education (CE) during the two-year period to qualify for renewal to retain certification.
+Renewal fees must be paid in full at the time of each renewal.

 Q: Where can I find Continuing Education (CE) to fulfill renewal requirements?